 We take the welfare and wellbeing of our students very seriously.

-If you have a concern about any of our student’s then please ask to see one of our designated Child Protection Officers.
+If you have a concern about any of our student’s then please ask to see one of our Designated Safeguarding Leads.

 Other organisations that can help

 Helpline: 0800 1111

 FGM helpline: 0808 028 3550

 Helpline: 0207 161 2888

 Foundation for Women’s Health Research & Development (FORWARD)